ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 You can order add-on services for your instance base on your needs, for example, disaster recovery.
 For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).

-Only a limited number of add-on services are supported for vCenter Server with NSX-T instances.
+Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T instances.
 {:important}

 ### Planning for VMware HCX